Multiple system atrophy: Avoidance of postural hypotension

 One particularly serious problem, the drop in blood pressure upon standing up (with risk of fainting and thus injury from falling), often responds to fludrocortisone, a synthetic mineralocorticoid.
 Another common drug treatment is the alpha-agonist midodrine.

 Non-drug treatments include "head-up tilt" (elevating the head of the whole bed by about 10 degrees), salt tablets or increasing salt in the diet, generous intake of fluids, and pressure (elastic) stockings.
 Avoidance of triggers of low blood pressure, such as hot weather, alcohol, and dehydration, are crucial.
 The patient can be taught to move and transfer from sitting to standing slowly to decrease risk of falls and limit the effect of postural hypotension.
 Instruction in ankle pumping helps to return blood in the legs to the systemic circulation.
 Other preventative measures are raising the head of the bed by 8 in (20.3 cm), and the use of compression stockings and abdominal binders.

+Supine hypertension

+In addition to orthostatic hypotension, supine hypertension, where the BP is excessively high lying down, is a frequent problem in multiple system atrophy.
+Treatment of one symptom can easily aggravate the other, and supine hypertension in such patients has been linked to the same cardiovascular complications as essential hypertension.